KxSystems/docs/docs/ref/while.md

-_Control word: evaluate expression/s while some condition remains true_
+_Evaluate expression/s while some condition remains true_

 Syntax: `while[test;e1;e2;e3;…;en]`

+Control construct.
 Where

--   `test` is an expression that evaluates to an atom
+-   `test` is an expression that evaluates to an atom of integral type
 -   `e1`, `e2`, … `en` are expressions

 unless `test` evaluates to zero, the expressions `e1` to `en` are evaluated, in order.
 The cycle – evaluate `test`, then the expressions – continues until `test` evaluates to zero.